 - ensure meaningful equal opportunity monitoring and reporting.

-Where Smart Communications processes other special categories of Data i.e. information about your racial or ethnic origin, religious or philosophical beliefs and sexual orientation, this is done only for the purpose of equal opportunities monitoring in recruitment and in line with our data protection policy and applicable data protection law.
+Where Smart Communications processes other Special Category Data i.e. information about your racial or ethnic origin, religious or philosophical beliefs and sexual orientation, this is done only for the purpose of equal opportunities monitoring in recruitment and in line with our data protection policy and Data Protection Law.

 Where appropriate and permitted under applicable laws, we will collect information about criminal convictions as part of the -background/screening process or we will be notified of such information directly by you in the course of you working for us.

 Data that Smart Communications uses for these purposes is either anonymised or is collected with your explicit written consent, which can be withdrawn at any time.
 It is entirely your choice whether to provide such personal information.
-In such case Smart Communications will be the Controller as defined under applicable data protection law.
+In such case Smart Communications will be the Controller as defined under Data Protection Law.

-In accordance with applicable data protection laws, we request relevant information about your criminal convictions history if we would like to offer you the work or role (conditional on checks and any other conditions, such as references, being satisfactory).
+In accordance with Data Protection Law, we request relevant information about your criminal convictions history if we would like to offer you the work or role (conditional on checks and any other conditions, such as references, being satisfactory).
 We are required to carry out a criminal records check in order to satisfy ourselves that there is nothing in your criminal convictions history which makes you unsuitable for the role.
-In particular:

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

-We take precautions to allow access to applicant Data only to Smart Communications employees and third parties who have a legitimate purpose for access and who require such access to perform their job duties.
+We take precautions to allow access to applicant Data only to SC Personnel and third parties who have a legitimate purpose for access and who require such access to perform their job duties.

 We shall as part of the recruitment or selection processes share your Data with the following third parties, provided that applicable law allows us to do so: